locka99/cpp-to-rust-book/features_of_rust/closures.md

 println!("values = {:?}", values);
 ```

-A closure can borrow ownership of a variable in the outer scope.
-Borrowing means that variable can't change the value to something else while the borrow is in effect.
+A closure that uses a variable from the enclosing scope borrows it by default.
+That means the borrowed variable can't change while the closure is in scope.
 To change the value we must ensure the closure goes out of scope to free the borrow, e.g. with a block:

 ```rust
 let mut x = 100;